CtrlK

 Completeness

-Clearly answers both 'what' (administer Jira projects with specific sub-tasks listed) and 'when' (explicit 'Use when' clause with trigger scenarios like creating/archiving projects, managing components, versions, roles, permissions, or configuration).
+Clearly answers both 'what' (administer Jira projects with specific sub-tasks listed) and 'when' (explicit 'Use when' clause with trigger scenarios like creating/archiving projects, managing components, versions, roles, permissions, or project configuration).

 3 / 3